sleconf/sleconf-www/2015/Papers.md

     Transformations are described as walks that proceed in programmer-defined  steps.
 Each step can perform actions based on observed properties of  current node and walk, and affect state associated with the walk and also  rewrite the walked tree.
 A step ends by walking to a different node in  the tree, following the tree branches, and the walk ends by returning to  the top.

+## Keynote
+*(Monday 26 Oct 2015 08:30–10:00)*

+*  Stephane Ducasse. **What's the value of an end user?
+Platforms and Research: The case of Pharo and Moose**

+    This talk will present the synergy arising from building platforms on top of which do our research.
+[RMOD our team](http://rmod.lille.inria.fr/) is developing two platforms: Pharo (a dynamic reflective object-oriented language supporting live programming) and [Moose](http://www.moosetechnology.org/) (an open-source software analysis platform).
+Developing platforms forces us to develop really usable systems.
+While some activities are more engineering than research per se, it is really interesting to deeply understand problems or impacts of certain design decisions.
+Developing platforms is rewarding because it is more a long term effort and ensures a degree of stability.
+Platforms also often exhibit non-linear growth that is really exciting.
+Finally this setup raises many interesting questions such as “What is the value in terms of citations or published papers of a couple of end-users”, or “Is it not really stupid not to work on latest hype language?”
+To try to open our minds, I will draw parallels with the notion of wealth of an ecosystem in biology.
+In the second part of the talk I will present some selected results around Pharo and Moose such as: automatic minimal system core generation, dynamic core updates, selector namespace, dependencies in past commit branches and automatic migration rule generation.

 ## Model and Program Transformation
+*(Tuesday 27 Oct 2015 10:30–12:00)*

 * Amine Benelallam, [Abel Gómez-Llana](http://www.emn.fr/z-info/atlanmod/index.php/User:Agomez),
 Massimo Tisi and [Jordi Cabot](http://jordicabot.com). **Distributed